ABCoder1/ShakingLens/README.md

 **ShakingLens** is a geospatial analytics project that analyzes and visualizes projected wildfire risks across regions in Los Angeles.
 The goal is to generate actionable insights to help **policymakers**, **researchers**, and the **general public** better understand evolving regional fire risks and prepare for climate-driven wildfire hazards in the coming decades.

+You can access the deployed app (Render) here : https://shakinglens.onrender.com

 ## 🚀 Features

 - 🌐 Interactive geospatial visualizations of wildfire projections